pyspa/ogp-app-flutter/README.md

-# OGP App Client
+# OGP.app Client

-This is a client of OGP App.
+This is a client of OGP.app.

 ## Getting Started